Not Very Resilient

 Will AI replace Etchers and Engravers?

 In part.
-We think AI will eventually automate a real share of this work, but the craft and judgment behind it will not disappear overnight.
+We think AI will eventually automate a real share of this work, but skilled human judgment and craftsmanship will still matter in parts of this field.

-Our 22.3% AI Resilience Score reflects real pressure on this career.
-The most exposed tasks are the ones built around precision math and machine setup.
-AI-powered CNC platforms can already read CAD geometry, suggest machining strategies, and generate toolpaths in hours instead of days [1].
-On the decorating side, AI tools now handle job routing and preflight translation automatically [2].
-That is a meaningful chunk of daily work shifting to software.
+Our 22.9% AI Resilience Score reflects a hard truth: this career is significantly exposed.
+The design-prep and machine-setup steps are already changing fast.
+AI-powered platforms can now read part geometry, suggest machining strategies, and generate toolpaths in hours instead of days [1].
+On the decorating side, AI tools are handling job routing and preflight translation that operators used to do manually [2].
+For industrial and gift-shop engravers especially, these shifts are real and coming quickly.

 Reveal More